shanepeckham/ContainersOnAzure_IntroLab/README.md

 Ensure you add ```/swagger``` on to the end of the URL to access the Swagger API test harness.

+### Stream the logs from the App Service container

+To see the log stream of your container running in the web app, navigate to: ```https://<yourwebsitename>.scm.azurewebsites.net/api/logstream```

 ## 7. Deploy the container to Azure Container Instance

 Now we will deploy our container to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).